 As soon as the anchor came off the bottom we’d be sailing.
 Mamede stood by the tiller waiting, hand on the boom to keep it from swinging.
 João kept pulling until the line was almost vertical and then stopped to take a break.
 While resting, he turned around to look at me.
 Our eyes met and his face seemed to tighten.

 We are able to communicate so much without talking — through subtle expressions, body language, even our pheromones.
 João’s pinched gaze seemed to be asking, Why are you just standing there?
-Why aren’t you helping?
+Why aren’t you helping me?
 Then again, maybe he was just passing some gas.

 Working on the former, I made my way forward until I was standing next to him.
 I pointed down with my chin and stuck out my hands to show I wanted to help.
 At first gave me a peeved look: Who the fuck are you?
 But then he sighed deeply as if to say, Okay—I’ll let you.
 (João could’ve been an actor — a character actor.)
-When he finally turned his body to give me access to the line, I noticed he was smiling.
+When he finally turned his body to give me access to the line, I noticed he was smiling to himself.

 Stepping in close, I reached down and grabbed the anchor line just above his hands.
 Immediately he pulled up and we raised the line a couple of feet.
 He then motioned for me to grab lower down and I did as I was told, taking my turn to haul up most of the weight.
 We alternated several times before the stone finally came off the bottom.
-And as soon as it did the lifting got harder.
+And when it did the lifting got harder.
 Only then did I realize that this was going to take some real work.

 João didn’t let up.
 As soon as the anchor was free he quickened the pace as if to test me.
 When I realized what was happening I thought, Okay, old man—bring it on! and pulled even faster so he had to keep up with me.
 Soon we were both hauling up as fast as we could with Ze behind, egging us on: